etianen/logot/docs/match.rst

 Available placeholders
 ----------------------

-The following placeholders are available, corresponding to the formatting options available in the :mod:`logging`
+The following placeholders are available, each corresponding to a formatting option available in the stdlib :mod:`logging` module:
-module:

 ===========  ===========================================================================================================
 Placeholder  Matches